 HIMB's security officers are tasked with providing after-hours security for the island and the Lilipuna Road parking lot.
-They also, to the extent possible, enforce state poaching restrictions in the Coconut Island Hawaii Marine Laboratory Refuge, which is comprised of the 64 acre reef surrounding Coconut Island and 25 feet of ocean beyond the reef edge.
+They also, to the extent possible, document and report state poaching restrictions in the Hawaii Marine Laboratory Refuge, which is comprised of the 64 acre reef surrounding Coconut Island and 25 feet of ocean beyond the reef edge.